Welsh Highland Heritage Railway (< 1 mile)

-Portmeirion was built by Clough Williams-Ellis on a private peninsula on the coast of Snowdonia to show how a beautiful place could be developed without spoiling it.
-It has shops, restaurants, cafes and sub-tropical woodland gardens.
-Contains playground and sandy beach for kids to play on - worth a visit.
+Built by Clough Williams-Ellis on a private peninsula on the coast of Snowdonia to show how a beautiful place could be developed without spoiling it.
+It has shops, cafes and sub-tropical woodland gardens.
+Contains playground and sandy beach for kids to play on, worth a visit.

 Harlech Castle (5 miles)

 A combination of magnificent medieval architecture and breathtaking location, Harlech is an unmissable castle, a fact reinforced by its status as a World Heritage Inscribed site.